kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 where ClientHelloPlaintext is the entire ClientHello to be transformed but the "server_name" extension being skipped.
-Feeding the unencrypted part of the ClientHello in the AAD of AEAD-Encrypt binds the encrypted value to the prevents cut-and-paste attacks.
+Feeding the unencrypted part of the ClientHello in the AAD of AEAD-Encrypt binds the encrypted value and prevents cut-and-paste attacks.

 Note: future extensions may end up reusing the server's ESNIKeyShareEntry